mtrudel/matchat/README.md

 2. Clone this repo

         git clone git@github.com/mtrudel/matchat
+        cd matchat

-3. Create a heroku app to host it in
+3. Create a heroku app to host it in (the name of the app doesn't matter, so just leave it blank unless you have a better name for it)

         heroku apps:create --stack cedar